NathanJang/homebrew-cask-upgrade/README.md

 Currently, [`homebrew-cask` does not have an upgrade command unlike `homebrew`](https://github.com/caskroom/homebrew-cask/issues/4678).

+This script is an expanded version of [@stgtpep's comment here](https://github.com/caskroom/homebrew-cask/issues/309#issuecomment-36743989).

 This script is not supported by the maintainers of `homebrew-cask`.
 They will likely object to this hasty implementation.
 This script merely provides basic upgrading functionality and the removal of old versions.